molily/molily.de/_posts/2020-11-21-old-testing-angular.md

 License: <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike (CC BY-SA 4.0)</a>

-All example code is free and unencumbered software released into the public domain.
+The example code is released into the public domain.
 See [Unlicense](https://unlicense.org/).

 The Flickr search example application uses the [Flickr API](https://www.flickr.com/services/api/) but is not endorsed or certified by Flickr, Inc. or SmugMug, Inc. Flickr is a trademark of Flickr, Inc. The displayed photos are property of their respective owners.